ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

         intrapartum step of the :ref:`pregnancy model
         <other_models_pregnancy_closed_cohort_mncnh>`)
     * - neonate survived first 7 days
-      - The child simulant survived for the first 7 days of life
+      - The simulant survived for the first 7 days of life
-    * - neonate died during first 7 days
-      - The child simulant died within the first 7 days of life
     * - neonate survived first 28 days
-      - The child simulant survived for the first 28 days of life
+      - The simulant survived for the first 28 days of life
-    * - neonate died during first 28 days
+    * - neonate died
-      - The child simulant died between day 8 and 28 of life
+      - The simulant died during the first 28 days of life
+    * - neonate died of subcause k
+      - The simulant died due to cause :math:`k` for :math:`k = 0, 1, \ldots, K`.
+(Here :math:`k = 0` denotes a residual "all other causes" category.)

 .. list-table:: Transition Probability Definitions
     :widths: 1 5 20